What Science Says About CBD Dreams

 Can CBD Help Dream Recall?

-Even if you're healthy and not under the influence of drugs, you can still quickly forget your dream when you awake.
 Researchers haven’t established whether CBD can improve one’s ability to recall dreams, but according to anecdotal reports, CBD may help some people to have a greater ability to recall their dreams.
 The best tip for keeping track of your dreams is to keep a journal at your bedside so that you can note down the dreams first thing when you wake up.

 Rapid Eye Movement (REM) sleep is characterized by twitching eyes and minimal muscle movement.
 But sometimes, the dreamer might start acting out their dreams by producing sounds and making fervent movements with their arms and legs.